 To make reservations at Ihaha campsite, you can call management at +267 6861448.
 Although this option might work out for you in my experience, it didn’t.

-Ihaha campsite prices- 260 BWP per person per night for non-residents.
+Ihaha campsite prices: 260 BWP per person per night for non-residents.

-Lodges to stay in Chobe national park
+Chobe national park lodges

 If camping is not for you but still want to explore the wildlife in Chobe national park, then you can take advantage of the lodges within the park.

-Some of the famous lodges you can stay at include;
+Some of the famous lodges in Chobe National park you can stay at include;

 You can either enjoy a game drive by booking a guided game safari or opt for a self-drive in your 4×4 car.
-As a self driver, you might not be aware of the best loops to take at specific times but the staff at the different campsites are always willing to tell you where to go and at what time to maximize the chances of seeing animals.
-If you prefer booking a guided game drive in the park with an experienced tour guide, you can book a tour from here.
+As a self driver, you might not be aware of the best loops to take at specific times but the staff at the different campsites are always willing to tell you where to go and at what time to maximize the chances of seeing the Chobe National park animals.

-The best time to go for a game drive is either early in the morning or late in the evening but even if you do an afternoon game drive, you’ll be able to see some animals.
+Pro tip* The best time to go for a game drive in Chobe National park or any safari for that matter is either early in the morning or late in the evening but even if you do an afternoon game drive, you’ll be able to see some animals.

 The other activity to do in Chobe National park is to go for a cruise along the Chobe River.
-You’ll need to book the cruise with a tour company.
+You’ll need to book a cruise with a tour company.

 What to take for a game drive in Chobe National park